maldil/R-CPATMiner/README.md

 [![DOI](https://zenodo.org/badge/348240921.svg)](https://zenodo.org/badge/latestdoi/348240921)

+**Note:** An updated version of this tool is available at https://github.com/maldil/PyCPATMiner/.

 # R-CPatMiner: A tool that mines fine-grained code change pattern in Python software systems
 This is a fork of https://github.com/nguyenhoan/CPatMiner.
 We extended it to support Python.